memento-ai/Memento/apps/update-readmes/README.md

 # update-readmes

 ## Description
 The `update-readmes` package is a utility for updating the README.md files across the Memento monorepo project.
-It can update the README.md file for a specific package or the overall project README.md file.
+It can update the README.md file for a specific package, multiple packages, or the overall project README.md file.

 ## Key Features
 - Update a single package's README.md file
+- Update README.md files for all packages in the project
 - Update the overall project README.md file
 - Leverage the Memento AI agents to generate or update the README content
 - Specify the language model provider and model to use for summarization
+- Automatically detect and process packages in both 'apps' and 'packages' directories

 ## Usage and Examples